Search

 Installing the Varnish Software VM

-1. Access the Varnish Software Inc page in the GCP Marketplace, select the product you want to try, and click the LAUNCH button.
+1. Find the Varnish Software Inc. page in the GCP Marketplace, select a product, and click “Launch”.

-4. The GCP Marketplace Preview window opens to deploy the solution.
-Specify Deployment name, Zone, Machine type, Boot Disk, Networking, External IP and IP forwarding.
+1. The GCP Marketplace preview window will open to deploy the solution.
+Specify Deployment name, Zone, Machine type, Boot disk, Networking, External IP and IP forwarding.

-Note that: In the Firewall section, we recommended that you leave the suggested TCP port traffic checkboxes in order to allow the solution to work properly with default configurations.
-For more information on controlling incoming traffic, click the gray help button, which takes you to Firewalls in the Google Cloud Platform Compute Engine documentation.
+Note: In the Firewall section, we recommended that you leave the suggested TCP port traffic checkboxes to allow the solution to work properly with default configurations.
+For more info on controlling incoming traffic, click the gray HELP button, which takes you to the firewalls page in the Google Cloud documentation.

-2. To verify that VE6 is working, point you web browser to the public Site address and a welcome page is shown.
-To test if VCS is working properly, point a web browser to access the public Site address and the default VCS port (6555) and view the displayed page.
+2. To verify that VE6 is working, point your web browser to the public Site address and a welcome page is shown.
+To test if VCS is working properly, point a web browser to access the public Site address and the default VCS port (6555), and view the displayed page.

-The configuration files are located in different places based on what kind of instances you are running, Varnish Enterprise (VE6) or Varnish Custom Statistics (VCS)
+The configuration files are located in different places based on what kind of instances you’re running; Varnish Enterprise (VE6) or Varnish Custom Statistics (VCS).

 Varnish Enterprise and Varnish Cache

 VE6 is the enterprise version of Varnish Cache.
-Apart from ease-of-use improvements and performance enhancements, VE6 also provides additional functionality, such as Varnish Massive Storage Engine (MSE), Varnish High Availability (VHA) and SSL/TLS backend support.
-Customers can also enable frontend SSL/TLS by using Varnish Plus Addon SSL (Hitch), which is also included with the image.
+Apart from ease-of-use improvements and performance enhancements, VE6 provides additional functionality such as Varnish Massive Storage Engine (MSE), Varnish High Availability (VHA), and SSL/TLS backend support.
+Customers can enable frontend SSL/TLS by using Varnish Plus Add-on SSL (Hitch), which is included with the image.

-By default, varnishd process should be running on TCP 80 and 8443.
-Hitch will be running on port 443.
+The varnishd process should be running on TCP 80 and 8443 and Hitch on port 443.
+The default VCL configuration is found here: /etc/varnish/default.vcl.

 Parameter tuning

-Your Varnish instance has been pre-configured with the default settings, which suits most Varnish users.
-We advise you to have a look and update the configuration according to your needs.
+The pre-configured settings in your Varnish instance suit most Varnish users, but we advise you to have a look and update the configuration according to your needs.

-Our documentation site has a reference section with all available runtime options.
-This will help you to properly configure the Varnish process.
+Our documentation site has a reference section with the available runtime options.
+This will help you to properly configure your Varnish process.

-To look at the system parameters run this command:
+To look at system parameters, run this command:

 sudo systemctl cat varnish.service

-To change the runtime options, run the following command on your Varnish instance so that you can override the default values:
+To change the runtime options, input the following command on your Varnish instance to override the default values:

 sudo systemctl edit varnish.service

-And finally, restart Varnish, by running the following command:
+Edit and save the file.
+Now restart Varnish by running the following command:

 sudo systemctl restart varnish.service